 Istanbul's Museum of Modern Art was Turkey's first private museum to host and create modern and contemporary art exhibitions.
 Their vision is to collect, maintain, show, and keep a history of modern and contemporary art and make them accessible to everyone.
 With their commitment to sharing Turkey's art world with a broader audience and promoting artistic culture amongst international art fraternities, the Istanbul Modern hosts many exhibitions and activities and is a must-visit while in Istanbul.

 In 1987, the idea for the Museum of Modern Art in Istanbul came about during the first art exhibition, named International Istanbul Biennial.
 Mass interest in a permanent museum of contemporary and modern art prompted Dr Nejay F Eczacibasi to take on the task.

-After much searching a former 19th century manufacturing plant located on the Golden Horn was adapted and housed the 3rd International Istanbul Biennial in 1991, but the ideal aim was still not reached.
-From then on various businesses and people tried to establish the museum of modern art but failed either due to lack of space or the inability to find enough art to form a solid base for the permanent collection.
+After much searching, a former 19th-century manufacturing plant on the Golden Horn was adapted and housed the 3rd International Istanbul Biennial in 1991, but the idea did not take off.
+Various businesses and people tried to establish the Museum of Modern Art but failed due to a lack of space and art to form a permanent collection.

-The museum will appeal to all and is an ideal way to spend 3 – 4 hours.
-There are two floors and lots of gallery rooms with art being shown in many different ways, such as through paintings, sculptures, mobiles and digital video.
-The hallway approaching the library is a must see as it has an array of suspended books along the approach.
+The museum appeals to everyone and is ideal for spending 4 hours.
+There are two floors and lots of gallery rooms with art shown in many ways, such as through paintings, sculptures, mobiles, and digital video.
+The hallway approaching the library is a must-see as it has an array of suspended books along with the approach.